 Organizers: Martin Brown, Leonardo Gambacorta, Hans Gersbach and Steven Ongena

 |The organising committee of this small, informal conference invites submissions of high quality theoretical or empirical research papers on financial intermediation.

 HOW TO APPLY:

-The conference will be held at the Hotel Schweizerhof in the mountain resort of Lenzerheide, Switzerland (www.schweizerhof-lenzerheide.ch).
-The academic programme starts Wednesday morning (March 30) at 08:00 and ends Friday (April 1) before noon.
+The conference will be held at the Hotel Schweizerhof in the mountain resort of Lenzerheide, Switzerland (http://www.schweizerhof-lenzerheide.ch).
+The academic programme starts Monday morning (March 13) at 08:00 and ends Wednesday (March 15) before noon.
 Due to capacity constraints, preference will be given to participants who can stay for the whole duration of the conference.
-Participants should plan to arrive Tuesday afternoon (March 29) and leave Friday afternoon (April 1).
-There will be around twelve papers and discussions (including one session covered by the BIS and one session for advanced PhD students), and for the first time this year there will also be poster sessions.
+Participants should plan to arrive Sunday afternoon (March 12) and leave Wednesday afternoon (March 15).
+There will be around thirteen papers and discussions (including one session covered by the BIS and possibly one session for advanced PhD students), and there will also be poster sessions featuring around sixteen posters.
 However ample time for discussion, reflection and outdoor activities will be left for sure.

 Thorsten Beck (Cass Business School & CEPR)

 |12/03/2017||CEPR-NYUAD Workshop on Drivers of Economic Divergence: Institutions, Geography and Technology, Abu Dhabi|